 Would you like to know what they are thinking?

 When Picking The Correct Jury Is The Difference Between Winning and Losing

 Knowing Your Jury Before the Trial Begins Can Be the Difference Between Winning or Losing Your Civil Trial and Large Monetary Awards

-Traditionally Jury Consultants have consisted of the of social scientists and communication experts to assist a legal team during a civil case.
+Traditionally Jury Consultants have consisted of social scientists and communication experts to assist a legal team during a civil case.
 Typically, these consultants help the team prepare witnesses and test arguments through focus groups.
 What they do not do is tell you about the jury pool and who in that pool you want on your jury.

 What if you were able to find out key information about the members of the jury pool, information that would tell you how they may view your client, any slant in their decision that could favor your client or be held against your client.
 Some of this information that may not come through during your questioning is but recommended by the American Bar Association is:

 River Landing Solutions are experts in gathering information on pertinent individuals whether it be elected officials who may be deciding a client’s regulatory applications, potential opponents of your client’s best interests and yes people who serve on a jury and could be the difference in multi-million dollar settlements.